 - Juicing leads to better detoxification and improved health.
 The increased absorption of nutrients will have two general effects on the body: more nutrients will get to your cells and tissues, and the body will be better able to detoxify.
 The list of potential knock-on benefits to your health is endless and can range from better hair skin to clearing up of long term illness.

 - Juicing gives your stomach and intestines a rest as it removes hard to digest fibers.

 - Fruit and vegetables can be combined to make super juices whereby one component compliments the other.
 In this way, juices can be created with the ideal nutrient combinations for treating specific ailments.
 Find out about juicing by ailment.

 - By using strong flavors such as orange or lemon to disguise the taste of other ingredients, juicing can be a great way to get kids to eat their greens or any other vegetables that they will not eat in isolation.
-Some of my favorite combos are lime with papaya, and Banana with ginger – perhaps not everyones taste in hwne eaten in isolation, but delicious as a mix.
+Some of my favorite juice combos are lime with papaya, and Banana with ginger – perhaps not everyones taste in hwne eaten in isolation, but delicious as a mix.

 Juicing Vs Blending–What’s The Difference And Which Is Most Beneficial?

 When you blend, the whole of the fruit or vegetable including the pulp (fiber) goes into the drink.
 Body energy and enzymes are expended when digesting the pulp.
 Consequently, it takes more effort for nutrients to be absorbed and less nutrients are being assimilated.
 This means healing is slower, compared to juicing.

 Juicing on the other hand removes the tough fiber, making the resultant drink quicker and easier for the body to absorb.
 Though juice will obviously lack roughage, which is aids later stages of digestion.

 Whether you juice of blend depends on what you’re trying to achieve.
 Here is my full juicing versus blending discussion.